sapphacs13/python_basics/test_prep_project/README.md

 ##Schedule
 * Week 1 (May 2 - May 8)
-  * Basic calculations
+  * Spencer: Basic calculations
-  * Basic structure for input/output
+  * Luke: Basic structure for input/output
 * Week 2 (May 9 - May 15)
   * Suggestions
 * Week 3 (May 16 - May 22)